joyhchen/reflex-embedded-checkout/README.md

 # Reflex embedded checkout

+Stripe offers two ways to integrate Checkout ([overview](https://docs.stripe.com/payments/checkout)), and the integration path for both is different.
+1. **Hosted**: You redirect your customers to a separate URL.
+You can specify a return URL so that customers return to your website when they're done checking out.
+2. **Embedded**: Keep your customers on your site by embedding the checkout form directly.

+This repo demonstrates how to integrate option 2, **embedded checkout**.
+The hosted integration should be a lot simpler to implement ([follow this guide](https://docs.stripe.com/checkout/quickstart)).

 To run the project, run the command below (replace the environment variables with your API keys):

 ```